Randy Feenstra: Foreign policy

 In June 2021, Feenstra was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.

 Feenstra voted to provide Israel with support following the 2023 Hamas attack on Israel.
+Feenstra had donations from AIPAC and related Israel affiliated PACs for a total amount of $106,694 as of July 24, 2026.

 Trade

 In January 2025, Feenstra praised President Donald Trump's proposals to implement 25% tariffs on most goods from Canada and Mexico, saying "Thank you, President Trump!
 Our country finally has an advocate for American farmers, families, and businesses in the White House!"
 According to the New York Times, Feenstra's message "was starkly at odds with the one coming from major groups representing farmers throughout the country, who issued statements warning of dire impacts on the nation's food producers."